karekoho/json/README.md

 cmake .
 make & make install
 ```
-A shared library called `libjson` will be created in `/usr/local/lib`.
+A shared library called `libformat-json` will be created in `/usr/local/lib`.
 The development headers will be found in `/usr/local/include/format`.
 #### Include
 ```c++
 <format/json.h>